-We first identify all pertinent questions and categorize them into seven broad categories: (i) xenophobia, (ii) attitudes toward Islam, (iii) antisemitism, (iv) disenchantment with politicians, (v) gender attitudes, (v) pride to be German, and (v) left-right self-evaluation question.
-As not every question in the ALLBUS is asked in every wave and to every participant, we split up the categories xenophobic attitudes and gender attitudes into subcategories, based on the survey cycle.
-32

-In a second step, we recode all questions into variables between 0 and 1, with higher values indicating more right-wing attitudes.
-Within every (sub)category, we create an index following Anderson (2008): each component is standardized, and then all z-scores are added up to a summary index (which is, in turn, standardized), weighting each component by the inverse of the covariance matrix of the standardized components.33 When a category consists of only one survey question (disenchantment with politicians, pride to be German, and left-right self-evaluation) we simply standardize the outcome.
-Finally, we also construct a summary index of all our outcome indices, again following the procedure by Anderson (2008).34
+We first identify all pertinent questions and categorize them into seven broad categories: (i) xenophobia, (ii) attitudes toward Islam, (iii) antisemitism, (iv) disenchantment with politicians, (v) gender attitudes, (vi) pride to be German, and (vii) left-right self-evaluation.
+As not every question in the ALLBUS is asked in every wave and to every participant, we split up the categories xenophobic attitudes and gender attitudes into two subcategories, based on the survey cycle in which the questions are asked.33 indicating more right-wing attitudes.
+Within every (sub)category, we create an index following Anderson (2008): each component is standardized, and then all z-scores are added up to a summary index (which is, in turn, standardized), weighting each component by the inverse of the covariance matrix of the standardized components.34 When a category consists of only one survey question (disenchantment with politicians, pride to be German, and left-right self-evaluation) we simply standardize the outcome.
+Finally, we also construct a summary index of all our outcome indices, again following the procedure by Anderson (2008).35